 - You can also search for free printable unicorns online if you do not have a cutting machine list a Cricut, and print and cut those out by hand.
 Here are some ideas here.

-If you do not want to deal with cutting out the unicorns, you can order these fun Unicorn face masks, and use a hole punch to punch two holes you could thread the lollipops through for the horns.
+If you do not want to deal with cutting out the unicorns, you can order these fun Unicorn party hats, and use a hole punch to punch two holes you could thread the lollipops through for the horns.